HSnils/BachelorProj/README.md

 The Colorlab also needs to log hours that has been used in the lab and with equipment to know what is being used alot and what isn't being used as frequently.
 When there is a project with EU it is required to log all hours you have worked on the project.

-The administrator can then see this log and figure out what equipment they need more of , - this will also help making an argument to the school administration as to why they could need more equipment.
+The administrator can then see this log and figure out what equipment they need more of, — this will also help making an argument to the school administration as to why they could need more equipment.

 Another issue brought up by the employer is that equipment which is broken or missing need to be brought to their attention.
 Currently there is no easy way to report this, which can cause problems when the equipment is needed by the Colorlab.